Quasinormal modes of Reissner-Nordstr\"om-AdS black holes under physical field-vanishing boundary conditions: Boundary conditions on master functions

-Asymptotic analysis shows that these physical fields approach zero at power laws.
+Asymptotic analysis shows that these physical fields approach zero according to power laws.
 By the reconstruction idea, they can be expressed as power-law expansions of the master functions,

 The subleading coefficients, such as $\alpha^{(2)}_i$ and $\alpha^{(3)}_i$, are non-independent; they are determined recursively by the master equations and depend only on the two free parameters $\alpha^{(0)}_i$ and $\alpha^{(1)}_i$.
 An analogous recursive structure applies to the even-parity expansion.
 When we substitute these expansions into \eqref{reconstB}--\eqref{reconstH2}, the PFV condition \eqref{fhvanish} imposes algebraic constraints on the expansion coefficients.
 Note that in addition to the decoupling of the odd and even parity modes, the PFV condition independently constrains the combinations of the master functions and their derivatives for each branch $i=0,1$.
 However, in the RWZ gauge, the resulting metric and electromagnetic perturbations do not generally satisfy Eq.~\eqref{fhvanish}; specifically, some components of $h_{\mu\nu}$ or $\mathfrak{f}_{\mu\nu}$ approach constants or even grow as powers of $r$ at infinity.
 This arises because the theory possesses additional gauge freedom.
-To implement the PFV condition, we utilize this additional gauge freedom and transform the perturbations into new gauges where Eq.~\eqref{fhvanish} is satisfied.
+In a general perturbative gauge, the metric reconstruction involves not only the master functions but also explicit gauge functions, as discussed in Ref.~\cite{Lenzi:2024tgk}.
+Choosing a specific gauge --- such as the RWZ gauge adopted here --- corresponds to fixing these functions, which vanish in the RWZ gauge.
+The PFV condition does not hold in the RWZ gauge, since the gauge functions vanish; however the additional gauge freedom allows us to set the perturbations vanish at the AdS boundary.
+Starting from the RWZ gauge, we therefore perform such an additional gauge transformation so that Eq.~\eqref{fhvanish} is implemented.

 The linear perturbation admits infinitesimal diffeomorphisms and $U(1)$ gauge transformations~\cite{Bruni:1996im},

 where $\xi^\mu$ is the diffeomorphism generator and $\eta$ the $U(1)$ gauge parameter.
 For odd-parity modes, there is one independent diffeomorphism function $\Lambda_2(t,r)$, and the corresponding gauge vector takes the form